Quick facts about La Tomatina Festival

 - Where: Takes place in Buñol, a little village near Valencia, Spain.
 Population around 10.000 people.
 Located 40 km from Valencia by bus, train or car.

 - Why: In 1945 some young boys decided to get a place among the retinue of a parade during the town festivities.
 The energy of these teens made that one participant fell down.
 The participant got mad and started to hit everything in his way.
 Casually nearby there was a vegetable stall that fell victim of the furious crowd: people started to pelt each other with tomatoes.
-Here you can read more about the origins of this world famous festivity.

 - What: What’s your ammunition?
 120 tons of red tomatoes.